LoginRadius/engineering-portal/content/identity/what-is-passwordless-login/Index.md

 Passwordless Login takes the frustration out of the equation to create a [better consumer experience](https://www.loginradius.com/blog/growth/consumer-experience-and-privacy/).

 ## How Does Passwordless Login Work?

+We’ve learned why you should embrace passwordless login.
+Now, let’s learn how does passwordless login work.

 Passwordless login is an innovative authentication method that enhances security and user experience by eliminating the need for traditional passwords.